portworx/katacoda-scenarios/portworx-install-kubernetes-2-6/step1.md

 # Envionment

 Before we begin, wait for the Kubernetes cluster to become ready.
 This is a 4 node cluster is being cleaned so we can install Portworx.
-If you see Portworx installed using this command, you should see it become uninstalled shorts.
+If you see Portworx installed using this command, you should see it become uninstalled shortly.
 Check status:
 `watch kubectl get po -n kube-system -l name=portworx`{{execute}}

 When you see "No resources found" you can click ```clear```{{execute interrupt}}